 Within the community setting, I am currently working with one of our community partners in an early intervention centre especially for children with Autism Spectrum Disorder (ASD) aged between 2 and 6 years.
 Intervention in this setting is provided through a transdisciplinary approach with the teachers.
-This involves sharing of roles across disciplines.
+This involves the sharing of roles across disciplines.
 I would demonstrate goals and/or strategies to the teachers who would then continue to implement these goals and/or strategies themselves.
 Each member of the team is committed to teach, work and learn together to implement co-ordinated services.

 During my time so far as a speech therapist, I have encountered many positive experiences.
 Some of the standout experiences would be helping children who were initially non-verbal (have no words) to progress to using words to communicate.
 A lot of parents seek help from a speech therapist because they want their child to talk.
 For some children, this happens and it is a very special experience to be part of.
 For others, the speech may not come, but what is important is how we work with the families to develop a communication system that can work for that child e.g. using pictures to communicate, using gestures/signs.